 The Real Cost

-For years I focused on the risks of being seen.
+For years I focused almost entirely on the risks of being seen.

-I rarely considered the risks of remaining unseen.
+I rarely stopped to consider the risks of remaining unseen.

 The conversations that never happened.